 Luckily, you'll likely only ever assemble your cargo bike once, so this metric probably is not your first priority.
 However, a frustrating setup after unboxing your new product is never welcome.
 There was not a great deal of variance in assembly among the models we tested, and each one was put together within an hour.
 These bikes are very heavy, though, so it is a good time to call in a favor from a friend when you're ready to unbox your bike.

-The Aventon Abound LR arrives in eco-packaging, has clear instructions, and even video tutorials to guide you through set up.
+The Aventon Abound LR arrives in eco-friendly packaging, includes clear instructions, and even video tutorials to guide you through setup.
 It was also missing a critical part that would have made operating the bike dangerous.
-Many consumer direct companies are simplifying assembly and taking the bike shop out of the process.
-While we appreciate the value and efficiency of this model, bicycles are complex machines that have tremendous potential for injury.
+Many consumer-direct companies are simplifying assembly and eliminating the need for bike shops.
+While we appreciate the value and efficiency of this model, bicycles are complex machines with significant potential for injury.
 For this reason, Aventon has partnered with over 1000 bike shops to have a service network capable of keeping these bikes in top shape.

 Conclusion

-Buying an electric cargo bike is a big purchase decision, and we want you to get the one that fits your needs.
-There are so many options on the market today that make the decision hard on your own.
-When looking over the options and our assessments, remember to focus on the performance aspects that speak to how you intend to use your bike.
+Buying an electric cargo bike is a significant investment, and we want to ensure you choose the one that best suits your needs.
+There are so many options on the market today that making a decision can be challenging.
+When reviewing the options and our assessments, focus on the performance aspects that align with your intended bike usage.
 We hope this review helps you identify your ideal model to get you pedaling away happily.
 If a cargo bike replaces your car, you might even consider it a free electric bike.